-- (a) Serving as a Regional Judge in at least three (3) contests while grading no less than eighty (80) flights of which 25 are Advanced or Unlimited, and serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, all within the previous thirty (30) months preceding the date the application is received. - (b) Sucessfully completing the National Judge's Test.
+- (a) Serving as a Regional Judge in at least three (3) contests while grading no less than eighty (80) flights of which 25 are Advanced or Unlimited, and serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, all within the previous thirty (30) months preceding the date the application is received. - (b) Passing the National Judge Exam with a minimum score of 80%.
 The applicant may obtain this test from the Judges Certification Chairperson.
 After completion, the applicant must submit the answer sheet for grading to the address included with the test material.
-The Judges Certification Chairperson will return the answer sheet to the applicant with any missed questions and the final score noted. - (c) Attending a Judge's Recurrency or Advanced Judging Criteria Seminar within 18 months preceding the date the application is received. - (d) Filling out the current Judge's Application Form. - (e) Following the successful completion of the approved judges' seminar and passing the National Judge's Test, requesting a National Judge to select another National Judge to jointly administer an oral/written test and set a time and place for the three to meet to accomplish this.
-Upon satisfactory com-
+The Judges Certification Chairperson will return the answer sheet to the applicant with any missed questions and the final score noted.

+- (c) Attending a Judge's Recurrency or Advanced Judging Criteria Seminar within 18 months preceding the date the application is received. - (d) Filling out the current Judge's Application Form. - (e) Following successful completion of the approved judge's seminar and passing the National Judge Exam with a minimum score of 80%, requesting a current National Judge to select another current National Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the applicant and examining Judges.
+The applicant must present a copy of the official IAC judging records to verify completion of the required number of flights judged within the allotted time period, per paragraph (a), above.
+The applicant must also present a copy of their graded National Judge Exam answer sheet along with the question booklet to the examining Judges, who will, as part of this Practical Exam, review with the applicant all incorrect responses.